beyond-all-reason/teiserver/documents/guides/development.md

 which generates an access token valid for 24h.
 These help a lot when attempting to manually test the API.

 ### Spring protocol
-The [Spring Lobby protocol](https://springrts.com/dl/LobbyProtocol/ProtocolDescription.html) is the old protocol, in use until everything is ready to switch to fully switch to Tachyon.
+The [Spring Lobby protocol](https://springrts.com/dl/LobbyProtocol/ProtocolDescription.html) is the old protocol, in use until everything is ready to fully switch to Tachyon.

 Over time the protocol has been extended with additional commands, mainly for the needs of Beyond All Reason, most are also handled by the Chobby client.<br>
 The extensions add additional information to lobbies (e.g. team configurations and title updates), broadcast system events (e.g. shutdown) or make party management, user relationships management (e.g. friends, avoids) and reporting easier and possible through the client.